Allow IP in AWS security Groups RDP connection

 How to allow your IP to AWS Security Group (RDP)

-Below are the steps to allow IP for AWS RDP (Remote Desktop Connection) for current IP.
+Below are the steps to allow IP for AWS RDP (Remote Desktop Connection) for the current IP.

 #2.
 Access security groups